 Although resume screening tools can save time, skills testing is a more reliable and efficient form of resume evaluation.

-Whether resume screening is an essential step in your recruitment process or you want to transition slowly to skills-based hiring methods, resume screening software is a great way to streamline your processes.
+Whether resume screening is an essential step in your recruitment process or you want to transition slowly to more skills-based hiring methods, resume screening software can be a good way to streamline your processes.

 Let’s first discuss the criteria for good resume screening software.

-Integration: Most resume screening tools come as part of an applicant tracking system (ATS) or other form of recruitment software that stores candidate data and contact information.
+Integrations: Most resume screening tools come as part of an ATS or other form of recruitment software that stores candidate data and contact information.
 Integrating this system with skills testing platforms like TestGorilla gives you the option of testing candidates in addition to evaluating resumes.

 Customization: From your pipeline to the criteria you’re looking for in each resume, customization is key to get the results you need.